 CSDE’s research infrastructure and training support comes from the Population Dynamics Branch (PDB) of the National Institute of Child Health and Human Development (NICHD) at NIH.
 PDB supports a wide range of population research around the world through a combination of center and training grants, individual research grants, and pre- and post-doctoral training awards.
 As a result, CSDE is greatly familiar with this funding agency.

 The branch staff are a small, dedicated group of demographers who serve as program officers for PDB awards.
 Rebecca Clark is Branch Chief and program officer for our R24 Center grant and T32 Training grant.
-All of the PDB staff are supportive and very helpful—you should view them as a resource at NIH.
+All of the PDB staff are supportive and very helpful—they are a resource at NIH.
 They are your best source of information for grant writing, and they look to us in turn for new ideas and directions for targeting funding.

 Selected Institutes & Centers of NIH